sajauddin/ocp4-helpernode/mkdocs/docs/disconnected.md

 images.
 Make sure you're pulling the right tag for the version you want.

-> For the alpha build, we are using `latest`, but this will change to
+> For the beta build, we are using `latest`, but this will change to
 > specific versioning in the future.

 ```shell